strahinjapraska/strahinjapraska.github.io/_posts/2025-10-03-generalized-simons-problem.md

 # Generalized Simon's Problem

-The motivation to write this blog was because of the lack of resources on this topic that are accessible and solved in a way the "regular" [Simon's problem](https://en.wikipedia.org/wiki/Simon%27s_problem) is usually solved.
-Knowledge about the regular Simon's problem is assumed.
+The motivation for writing this blog was the lack of accessible resources on this topic that present solutions in the similar way as the 'regular' [Simon's problem](https://en.wikipedia.org/wiki/Simon%27s_problem).
+Knowledge about the regular Simon's problem and some abstract algebra is assumed.

 ## Problem Statement
 Given some unknown function $f: \mathbb{Z}_2^n \mapsto X$, where $X$ is a finite set, and a positive integer $k<n$.